goschtl/zope/hurry.zoperesource/trunk/src/hurry/zoperesource/README.txt

 ***********************************

 This package provides Zope integration for hurry.resource.
-This means three taking care of three things:
+This means it's taking care of three things:

 * maintain the needed resources throughout the request/response cycle.